-The patient must be referred by a physician for evaluation and dispensing of hearing aids.
-Initial or replacement dispensing of hearing aids includes one year of follow-up care including all evaluations, tests, adjustments, repairs, or reprogramming of the hearing aids.
-New hearing aids may be dispensed 1) once every four years or 2) when new medical evaluation by a physician and testing documents changes necessitate a new device prescription as related to the work-related injury or 3) replacement of a nonworking device that is no longer covered by warranty.
+care including all evaluations, tests, adjustments, re or reprogramming of the hearing aids.
+New hearing aids may be dispensed 1) once every four years or 2) as related to the work-related injury or 3) replace of a nonworking device that is no longer covered by warranty.
+Repairs will not be paid when a device is stillunder the manufacturer's warranty.
+An evaluation and any hearing aid evaluations or testing.
+The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the manufacturer/supplier's the manufacturer/supplier's invoice cost plus 30 percent or billed charges including testing, dispensing and fitting cost.
+CPT/HCPCS codes 92630, 92633, V5011, V5090, V5110, V5160, V5240, and V5241 are not separately reimbursed services.
+The injured worker must be referred by the treating medical physician with proof of medical necessity for evaluation and dispensing of hearing aids.
+Initial or replacement dispensing of hearing aids includes all related evaluations, tests, adjustments, repairs, or reprogramming for the life of the hearing aids.
+Testing conducted by the physician or clinic dispensing the hearing aids (or ordered at the request of the physician or clinic dispensing the hearing aids) to determine necessity for hearing aids is not separately reimbursable.
+New hearing aids may be dispensed 1) once every four years or 2) when the new medical evaluation by a treating physician and testing documents changes necessitate a new device prescription as related to the work-related injury or 3) replacement of a nonworking device that is no longer covered by warranty.
+Extended warranties are not reimbursable.
 Repairs will not be paid when a device is still under the manufacturer's warranty.
 An evaluation and management service shall not be billed at the time of any hearing aid evaluations or testing.
-The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the manufacturer/supplier's invoice.
-Reimbursement for hearing aids is the lower of the manufacturer/supplier's invoice cost plus 30 percent or billed charges including testing, dispensing and fitting cost.
-CPT/HCPCS codes 92630, 92633, V5011, V5090, V5110, V5160, V5240, and V5241 are not separately reimbursed services.
+The dispensing of hearing aids is reported with appropriate HCPCS Level II codes and a copy of the manufacturer/ supplier 's invoice.
+Reimbursement for hearing aids is the lower of the manufacturer/supplier's invoice cost